-The Daughters of Liberty was a group of political dissidents that formed in the North American British colonies during the early days of the American Revolution.
+The Daughters of Liberty was a group of political dissidents that formed in the North American British colonies during the early days of the American Revolution in Massachusetts.

 The following are some facts about the Daughters of Liberty: